OpenIndustryCloud/zendesk-image-analytics/google-vision/README.md

 # Google Vision API for Zendesk

 Google Vision API can perform Web Detection directly on an image file located in Google Cloud Storage.
-This API reads the image path from zendesk ticket fields detects the images over the internet.
+This API reads the image path from zendesk ticket fields and detects the images over the internet.

 ## Cloud Vision API Sample Input/Output